4dn-dcic/tibanna_ff/docs/cli.rst

-The above three are *not* interchangeable and each should be used to deploy a tibanna stepfunction of its own kind.
+The above three are *not* interchangeable and each should be used to deploy a tibanna step function, lambdas and IAM permissions of its own kind.

 Even for deploying a single lambda function, we should use the right entry point as below.